 Your store leaks sales if it does not appear at the top of Google when someone searches your products, the brand names you sell, or problems that your products solve.
 Google in a retail study found 75% of people turn to search engines to learn about products.
 Search engines are used more in online purchases than any other source like social networks, apps, or deal sites.

-The expert guide (you can jump to below) is a step-by-step method to setup, review, and run a rock-star SEO campaign that grows your sales in Google search.
+The expert guide (you can jump to below) is a step-by-step method to setup, review, and run a rockstar SEO campaign that grows your sales in Google search.
 I have used it on the sites of billion-dollar companies.
-I use it for my Shopify SEO clients.
-Shopify recommended it to all store owners.
+We use it for our Shopify SEO clients each month.
+We’ve moved stores from Magento to Shopify Plus using the guide to keep—or grow—organic traffic post-migration.
+Shopify recommend it to all store owners.

 Audit your Shopify’s SEO by following the guide every six months, when you notice a drop in organic visitors, or when you are unsure of what to do next to get more buyers from search at no cost.
 If a freelancer or agency works on your SEO, use the checklist to review their work.
 (Tip: 90% of web agencies who show off their design portfolio and say they do web marketing only know the basics of SEO.
 You will find problems.)
 The audit is a map to check your store is on the path to growth.